-When installing a license through the Web Interface or the startup wizard, the option to restart will be presented.
-When using the CLI or SCP for installation, restarting is done. in the Web Interface by going to Status > Maintenance > Reset & Restore.
+When installing a license through the Web Interface or when using the startup wizard, the options to restart or reconfigure are presented to the administrator.
+With the CLI and SCP, these options are not presented and restart must be initiated by the administrator.

+For restarting via the Web Interface, go to Status > Maintenance > Reset & Restart.
 With the CLI, use the command: